atomisthq/docs/docs/developer/glossary.md

  like GitHub, GitLab, or BitBucket.
 Everyone uses git locally, right?
 (I know, not everyone does, but everyone who uses Atomist has to.)

 #### workspace
  many services have a concept of "workspace," and Atomist is one of them.
-An Atomist workspace represents your organization's account with Atomist. [more info](../user/dashboard.md#workspace)
+An Atomist workspace represents your organization's account with Atomist.